DamoM73/anvil-python-tutorials/15a_set_details_code.md

 The obvious next step is to repeat this process for the Last name text box.

-Try and work out the code yiourself before looking at the code below.
+Try and work out the code yourself before looking at the code below.

 ```{code-block} python
 :linenos: